yann-ybi/Adv-Operating-Systems-VM/memory/src/Readme.md

-Our goal is to ensure that virtual machines maintain a healthy amount of unused memory, thereby achieving an efficient memory usage pattern without compromising VM performance.
+## Memory Scheduler for VMs

+The Memory Scheduler is designed to dynamically adjust the allocated memory of virtual machines (VMs) based on their actual needs.
+It ensures efficient memory utilization while protecting both the host and VMs from running out of memory.

+# Initialization:

+Connect to the local hypervisor (qemu:///system).
+Fetch the list of all active VMs/domains.
+Determine the available memory on the host.
+Gathering VM Memory Metrics:

 # Algorithm:
-We enumerate Active Domains - Connect to the local hypervisor (qemu:///system) and obtain a list of all active VMs (domains).

-We set Memory Stats Period - For each active domain, set the STATS_PERIOD.
-This determines how frequently the VM's memory statistics will be updated.

-We extract Memory Metrics - For each VM, we fetch two key memory statistics:
+For each active VM:
+We set the memory stats period to collect detailed statistics.
+We fetch the current memory details like balloon memory and unused memory.
+We calculate the actual memory in use.
+We determine if the VM has excess memory (above a 100MB threshold) that can be released.
+We determine if the VM needs additional memory (below a 200MB threshold).

+Memory Redistribution Among VMs:
+For VMs that require additional memory:
+We look for other VMs that have excess memory.
-- Total Allocated Memory, the total memory currently allocated to the VM
+We reallocate the surplus memory from these VMs to the ones in need.
-- Unused Memory, the amount of memory that the VM currently isn't using.

-# Memory Management:
+We ensure that the transfer of memory does not exceed 50MB at once, to achieve a gradual memory release.

+Allocating Free Memory from Host:
-If a VM has more than 100MB of unused memory:
+If the VMs still require additional memory and the host has more than a 200MB threshold of available memory:
-We calculate the amount of memory that can be released.
-We want to retain at least 100MB of unused memory in each VM For gradual memory release, we limit the memory release amount to 50MB at a time.
-This ensures that we don't disrupt the VM's operations by releasing a large amount of memory all at once.
-Adjust the VM's total allocated memory by the amount determined to be released.
-Host Memory Check: Finally, we inspect the total free memory available on the host.
-If it's less than or equal to 200MB, output a warning message.
-This serves as a cautionary measure to ensure that the host isn't running into potential out-of-memory scenarios.

-Why keep at least 100MB of unused memory in VMs?
-This buffer ensures that sudden memory demands by applications within the VM can be met without requiring immediate memory ballooning operations.

-Why release memory gradually?
-Suddenly releasing a large chunk of memory could impact VM performance.
-Gradual release provides a balance, ensuring VM stability while also optimizing memory usage.

-Why monitor host memory?
-The host's available memory is crucial.
-If the host runs out of memory, it could start swapping, severely degrading performance for all VMs.
-A warning at the 200MB threshold provides a timely alert for necessary interventions.

-Basically, the algorithm is designed to strike a balance between efficient memory utilization and VM performance.
-Regular monitoring and adaptive memory allocation enable VMs to operate seamlessly while ensuring optimal resource usage.
+We allocate the required memory from the host to the VM, ensuring the host retains at least 200MB.

+Clean-Up:
+Release all dynamically allocated resources.

+The Memory Scheduler effectively manages memory distribution among VMs, ensuring optimal performance for both VMs and the host.
+The algorithm ensures fairness, efficiency, and system stability.